FlorescuAndrei/21-Queues/README.md

 When backing with array if array is not resize => O(1), else O(n).

 Circular Array Queue: when we add and remove items, the back reaches the array length and the array is resize even if it has empty space at the beginning.
 So, to upgrade, we create a circular implementation.

 Queues practical example:
--  Producer - Consumer: the producer send message , the consumer recive message and process in the order that they were sent.
+-  Producer - Consumer: the producer send messages , the consumer recive messages and process in the order that they were sent.

 Deque Interface short for Double Ended Queue pronounced dec.